peschee/rollup-external-html-test/README.md

 # rollup-external-html-test
-Simple test case for importing an URL in rollup + external + @web/rollup-plugin-html
+Simple test case for importing an URL in rollup + @web/rollup-plugin-html

 `npm run build`